vjoel/fsdb/README.txt

 - It may be fast enough for many purposes, especially using multiple processes rather than multiple threads.

 - Pure ruby.
 Ruby license.
-Free sotware.
+Free software.

 == Applications